 On June 7, 2013, a pregnant woman, age 22, was admitted to the Lompoc ER at 4:40 PM.
 Earlier that day she experienced cramps and bleeding.

 Although a miscarriage can happen at any time, this woman was at lower risk for miscarriage because of her age.
-In addition, since her pregnancy had passed 16 weeks the statistical chance of a miscarriage had dropped to about 5%.
+In addition, since her pregnancy had passed 16 weeks the statistical odds of a miscarriage had dropped to about 5%.

 At 5:05 PM the mother was evaluated in the ER.
 The fetal heart rate was measured within a normal range at 140.
 At 6:20 PM physician’s assistant David Barsky conducted a pelvic exam.
 He observed a small amount of “red substance liquid” and observed the patient’s discomfort.